DOD ‘wiped’ phones of Trump-era leaders, erasing Jan. 6 texts

 But they were informed during litigation that the records were not preserved.

-The disclosure follows news that numerous officials at the Department of Homeland Security (DHS) also had their messages erased during the transition, including former acting Secretary Chad Wolf and his deputy Ken Cuccinelli.
+The disclosure follows news that numerous officials at the Department of Homeland Security (DHS) also erased their messages during the transition, including former acting Secretary Chad Wolf and his deputy Ken Cuccinelli.
 Both had their phones reset following the inauguration, losing any texts from Jan.
 6 in the process.

 The inspector general at DHS also notified Congress last month that text messages from Jan.
 5 and Jan.
 6 were “erased” as part of a device replacement program.